kleiny-poo/FunWithDOMEvents/README.md

 ## Lesson
 To implement DOM events, use the process flow:
 1. Identify the element you are watching/targetting
-2. Set an event listener on it with what you're listening for and referencing the function that should be invoked when the even occurs
+2. Set an event listener on it with what is being listening for and reference the function that should be invoked when the even occurs
 3. Write a function with all of the things that should happen once the event is triggered